Logo VDS Automation

 Those who want to manage based on output must first ensure that output is fairly comparable.
 Not to penalize shifts, but to help them improve.

-Because as long as you compare performance without context, without clear definitions, and without insight into losses, you are primarily managing based on noise.
+For as long as you compare performance without context, without clear definitions, and without insight into losses, you are primarily managing based on noise.
 And noise always leads to the same: discussion instead of action.

 After that, managing suddenly becomes a lot easier.